castorfou/guillaume_blog_old/_pages/about.md

 ## Me

 <img src="/guillaume_blog/images/IMG_0338_guillaume.JPG" width="200" align="left"/>
+I am Guillaume Ramelet.
 I am 44 (in 2020).
 Father of 3.
-Working for a French tire company.
+And have been working for a French tire company for 15+ years.
-I am French and for sure English is not my mother tongue.
+I am French and as you can read English is not my mother tongue (but using English is a good exercise, isn't it)